 Switzerland is a country that has earned world fame for its beautiful mountains, lakes and medieval monuments.
 That is somewhat unfair because, being located in the heart of the Western Europe Swiss men have also developed an extraordinary cuisine that blends the culinary traditions of France, Germany, Italy, and Spain which often ends up overlooked.

 We are here to right these wrongs.
-Let’s take a look at some of the most famous foods you must try when traveling to Switzerland.
+Let’s take a look at some of the most famous Switzerland foods you must try.

 It’s really impossible to make any kind of popular Swiss food list without starting with Fondue.
 Starting their long journey as a way for Swiss men to cope with cold winter months, these pots of melted cheese (in French “fondue” literary means melted) in which you dip dunk slices of rustic country bread with long forks are currently the most popular street food in Switzerland.
 Throw into the equation a bit of garlic and a good white wine, and you’ll see why Fondue is interwoven in the very fabric of this country.